moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/kev/_index.md

 ### Non-Goals

-- Dictate priority to users based on EPSS (or any other metric).
+- Dictate priority to users based on KEV (or any other metric).

 ## Proposal